nolanyee/data-science-portfolio/depth-map-generator/README.md

 This normal vector will end up always being one of two extreme normals.
 Therefore the two extreme normal vectors (the ones that have the largest angle between the normal vector and the negative incident light vector when both vectors are projected on the xy plane) can be calculated and each one tested for similarity with the gradient, rather than testing all possible normal vectors.

 ### Determination of Light Direction
 The light direction is assumed to be the direction in which there is the most contrast in slices of the image.
 (Slice is used here to refer to a vector of pixel values that are in a straight line in the image).
 This is because the midtone areas tend to be oriented orthogonally (or at least not close to parallel) to the light direction on the image plane.
 This means when moving along the light direction there will be fewer pixels in the midtones and more pixels in the highlights and shadows.
-This can be seen the the example below.
+This can be seen the the illustration below.

 <img src="images/DepthMapFig22.png" width ="900">